Video editing: Home video editing

 Like some other technologies, the cost of video editing has declined over time.
-The original 2" Quadruplex system costs so much, that many television production facilities could only afford a single unit, and editing was a highly involved process that required special training.
+The original 2" Quadruplex system costs so much that many television production facilities could only afford a single unit, and editing was a highly involved process that required special training.

 In contrast to this, nearly any home computer sold since the year 2000 has the speed and storage capacity to digitize and edit standard-definition television (SDTV).
 The two major retail operating systems include basic video editing software – Apple's iMovie and Microsoft's Windows Movie Maker.
 Additional options exist, usually as more advanced commercial products.
 As well as these commercial products, there are open-source video-editing programs.
 Automatic video editing products have also emerged, opening up video editing to a broader audience of amateurs and reducing the time it takes to edit videos.
-These exist usually as media storage services, such as Google with its Google Photos or smaller companies like Vidify.
+These usually exist as media storage services, such as Google with its Google Photos or smaller companies like Vidify.

 Video editor

-A video editor is someone involved in video production and the post-production of film making.
-Video editor's responsibilities involve decisions about the selection and combining of shots into sequences, as well as the addition of accompanying sound effects and music—to ultimately create a finished movie, television program, commercial, promo, or snipe.
+A video editor is someone involved in video production and the post-production of filmmaking.
+Video editor's responsibilities involve decisions about the selection and combining of shots into sequences, as well as the addition of accompanying sound effects and music—to ultimately create a finished movie, television program, commercial, promo, or snippet.
 Video editors usually use non-linear editing software to accomplish the task of editing.
-A video editor is a technically inclined individual that makes creative video editing decisions.
+A video editor is a technically inclined individual who makes creative video editing decisions.

 A video editor can also refer to a computer device controller that controls video machines to mechanically put pieces of a film together using a 9-Pin Protocol.
-This is also referred to as machine to machine or linear.
+This is also referred to as machine-to-machine or linear.

 A video editor is also used to refer to an application which can help users to combine different images or video parts and enhance their quality by applying effects and templates.